 Seidenberg + Author Affiliations Mark S. Seidenberg, Department of Psychology, University of Wisconsin, Madison WI 53706; e-mail: email@example.com.
 Abstract Connectionist models of word reading attempt to explain the computational mechanisms underlying this important skill. . © 2005 Association for Psychological Science.
 Doubly Disadvantaged?
 Bullying Experiences among Disabled Children and Young People in England.
 Abstract Bullying among school-aged children and adolescents is recognised as an important social problem, and the adverse consequences for victims are well established.

 Email: firstname.lastname@example.org Abstract ‘Pathological Demand Avoidance’ is a term increasingly used by practitioners in the United Kingdom.
+It was coined to describe a profile of obsessive resistance to everyday demands and requests, with a tendency to resort to ‘socially manipulative’ behaviour, including outrageous or embarrassing acts.
 Pathological demand avoidance: Exploring the behavioural profile pdf.
 Phonology and Access to Chinese Character Meaning.
 Lingyue Kong⇑ John Xuexin Zhang Address correspondence to Lingyue Kong, International College for Chinese Language Studies, Peking University, China or e-mail (email@example.com) One of the central concerns in theories of reading skills is the role of phonology in access to word meaning.